 Congrats to the Penske team for completing the best racing season in team history, and achieving the 200th IndyCar win and 500th team win!

-To learn more about Team Penske’s successful season with help from Siemens CAD/CAM/CAE and PLM, check out the attached case study!
+To learn more about Team Penske’s successful season with help from Siemens digital twin, CAD/CAM/CAE and PLM, check out the attached case study!